griffithlab/pmbio.org/resources.md

 * [Module 09](/assets/lectures/PMBIO_Module09_CWL.pdf) - Intro to the Common Workflow Language

 ### Getting help after the course
 We will try our best to respond to personal requests for advise via email (but we can't make any guarantees).

+If you have a question, comment or suggestion specifically relating to the content of this course you can submit a github issue: [pmbio issues](https://github.com/griffithlab/pmbio.org/issues).

 Apart from just Googling your question, there are some active online forums that are very good for asking questions and finding answers:

 * [Biostars](https://www.biostars.org/) (bioinformatics focused, probably the best resource for those kinds of issues)
 * [SeqAnswers](http://seqanswers.com/) (genomics focused with discussion of molecular biology as well as analysis)